It looks like you're in . Would you like to see content relevant to your location?

 • Worldwide

-Discover how Tung Chung East New Town extension redefines reclamation with non-dredging, deep cement mixing, and eco-shorelines, significantly enhancing local biodiversity and reducing environmental impact.
+Discover how Tung Chung East New Town extension redefines reclamation with non-dredging, deep cement mixing, and Eco-shorelines, significantly enhancing local biodiversity and reducing environmental impact.

-Key features demonstrating the sustainability performance:
+Key features demonstrating sustainability performance:

-We crafted a climate-resilient site and a future-ready living environment with an eco-shoreline, which will bring a unique and incredible experience to the local community.”
+We crafted a climate-resilient site and a future-ready living environment with an Eco-shoreline, which will bring a unique and incredible experience to the local community.”

 Stanley CHENG